Arrow to expande the menu options

 3. How to burp your baby

 There are three traditional ways to burp a baby.
 Try each of them out and see which one works best for you.
 With all three methods, it’s best to have a muslin ready, as babies often bring up a little milk when they burp.
-It’s a good idea to have WaterWipes biodegradable, vegan, cruelty-free and sensitive baby wet wipes on hand too.
+It’s a good idea to have WaterWipes vegan, cruelty-free and sensitive baby wet wipes on hand too.
 They’re great for cleaning up baby – and you, if needed.

 Over your shoulder